-- that a change of control has occurred or will occur and that such Holder has (or upon such occurrence will have) the right to require Renters Choice to purchase such Holder's notes at a purchase price in cash equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of purchase (subject to the right of Holders of record on a record date to receive interest on the relevant interest payment date); - - the circumstances and relevant facts and financial information regarding such change of control; - - the date of purchase (which shall be no earlier than 30 days nor later than 90 days from the date such notice is mailed); - - the instructions determined by Renters Choice, consistent with this covenant, that a Holder must follow in order to have its notes purchased; and - - that, if such offer is made prior to such change of control, payment is conditioned on the occurrence of such change of control.
+- - that a change of control has occurred or will occur and that such Holder has (or upon such occurrence will have) the right to require Rent-A-Center to purchase such Holder's notes at a purchase price in cash equal to 101% of the principal amount thereof, plus accrued and unpaid interest, if any, to the date of purchase; - - the circumstances and relevant facts and financial information regarding such change of control; - - the date of purchase (which shall be no earlier than 30 days nor later than 90 days from the date such notice is mailed); - - the instructions determined by Rent-A-Center, consistent with this covenant, that a Holder must follow in order to have its notes purchased; and - - that, if such offer is made prior to such change of control, payment is conditioned on the occurrence of such change of control.

-Renters Choice will comply, to the extent applicable, with the requirements of Section 14(e) of the Exchange Act and any other securities laws or regulations in connection with the repurchase of notes pursuant to this covenant.
-To the extent that the provisions of any securities laws or regulations conflict with provisions of this covenant, Renters Choice will comply with the applicable securities laws and regulations and will not be deemed to have breached its obligations under this paragraph by virtue thereof.
+Rent-A-Center will comply, to the extent applicable, with the requirements of Section 14(e) of the Exchange Act and any other securities laws or regulations in connection with the repurchase of notes pursuant to this covenant.

-The change of control purchase feature is a result of negotiations between Renters Choice and the Initial Purchasers.
-Renters Choice has no present plans to engage in a transaction involving a change of control, although it is possible that Renters Choice would decide to do so in the future.
-Subject to the limitations discussed below, Renters Choice could, in the future, enter into certain transactions, including acquisitions, refinancings or recapitalizations, that would not constitute a change of control under the Indenture, but that could increase the amount of indebtedness outstanding at such time or otherwise affect Renters Choice's capital structure or credit ratings.
+The change of control purchase feature is a result of negotiations between Rent-A-Center and the Initial Purchasers.
+Rent-A-Center has no present plans to engage in a transaction involving a change of control, although it is possible that Rent-A-Center would decide to do so in the future.
+Subject to the limitations discussed below, Rent-A-Center could, in the future, enter into certain transactions, including acquisitions, refinancings or recapitalizations, that would not constitute a change of control under the Indenture, but that could increase the amount of indebtedness outstanding at such time or otherwise affect Rent-A-Center's capital structure or credit ratings.

 The occurrence of a change of control would constitute a default under the Senior Credit Agreement.
-Future Senior Indebtedness of Renters Choice may contain prohibitions of certain events which would constitute a change of control or require such Senior Indebtedness to be repurchased upon a change of control.
-Moreover, the exercise by the Holders of their right to require Renters Choice to repurchase the notes could cause a default under such Senior Indebtedness, even if the change of control itself does not, due to the financial effect of such repurchase on Renters Choice.
-Finally, Renters Choice's ability to pay cash to the Holders upon a repurchase may be limited by Renters Choice's then existing financial resources.
+Future Senior Indebtedness of Rent-A-Center may contain prohibitions of certain events which would constitute a change of control or require such Senior Indebtedness to be repurchased upon a change of control.
+Moreover, the exercise by the Holders of their right to require Rent-A-Center to repurchase the notes could cause a default under such Senior Indebtedness, even if the change of control itself does not, due to the financial effect of such repurchase on Rent-A-Center.
+Finally, Rent-A-Center's ability to pay cash to the Holders upon a repurchase may be limited by Rent-A-Center's then existing financial resources.
 There can be no assurance that sufficient funds will be available when necessary to make any required repurchases.